About.

 Autistic people in NYC face unique challenges.
 Being in such a loud, busy, and chaotic city makes it extremely difficult for Autistic people to connect and thrive.
 As a whole, our community faces large amounts of disconnection and isolation.

 Autistic Adults NYC started on Meetup.com in July of 2022 with a simple picnic meetup at Central Park.
-We’ve grown substantially since then, introducing a variety of different programs and serving Autistics from around the Tri-State area and beyond.
+We’ve grown substantially since then, introducing a variety of different programs and serving thousands of Autistics from around the Tri-State area and beyond.
 We remain an Autistic-run organization, and strongly believe in the importance of input from the community we serve in creating our programs, developing our resources, and informing our positions.

 Our purpose as an organization is to serve the Autistic community through various social and educational programs, advocacy and resources.
 We aim to create a supportive environment where Autistics can thrive in NYC.
 We hope to provide a safe space for us to network and make friends, and advocate for Autistic people of NYC and beyond.